 This regulation is not a major rule as defined in 5 U.S.C.
 Chapter 8.

 Section 654 of the Treasury and General Government Appropriations Act of 1999 requires Federal agencies to determine whether a proposed policy or regulation may negatively affect family well-being.
-If the agency's determination is affirmative, then the agency must prepare an impact assessment addressing seven criteria specified in the law.
+If the agency's Start Printed Page 17315determination is affirmative, then the agency must prepare an impact assessment addressing seven criteria specified in the law.

 The Department has determined that this regulation does not negatively affect family well-being.
 The purpose of the TANF program is to strengthen the economic and social stability of families.
 This rule lifts the restriction on the use of Federal TANF carry-over funds so that States and Tribes may provide the services that families need to attain and maintain self-sufficiency.